Chronic Obstructive Pulmonary Disease (COPD)

 Correlation Between Asbestos and COPD

-COPD can be caused by the inhalation of foreign fumes or substances.
-Often, these irritants are inhaled at the workplace.
-Because asbestos material was widely used at many industrial job sites, workers may have inhaled these fibers and later developed COPD.
-Lungs that are weakened by COPD also may be much more susceptible to additional lung damage caused by asbestos.
+The inhalation of foreign fumes or substances can cause COPD.
+These irritants are often inhaled at the workplace.
+Asbestos materials were present at many industrial job sites.
+Workers who inhale chemicals, dust and fumes are at risk of developing COPD.
+Lungs that COPD weakens may also be much more susceptible to additional lung damage caused by asbestos.

 A 2020 study published in Environmental Research and Public Health reported a marginal association between COPD and asbestos exposure among insulators.
 Researchers stated asbestos may cause airflow limitation in the presence of other substances, vapors, gases, and dust.
 The study also found that chest infections were significantly associated with asbestos exposure.

-A Swedish study of 316,729 construction workers found the mortality rate from COPD was more than two and a half times higher in participants who had been exposed to airborne toxins, including asbestos, than in patients who had not been exposed to toxic dust on the job.
-Exposure to inorganic dust even affected participants who had never smoked and were therefore at a considerably low risk of developing COPD.
+A Swedish study of 316,729 construction workers found the mortality rate from COPD was more than two and a half times higher in participants who had exposure to airborne toxins, including asbestos than in patients without exposure to toxic dust on the job.
+Exposure to inorganic dust even affected participants who had never smoked and were, therefore, at a considerably low risk of developing COPD.

 Another study published in the Environmental Health journal in 2011 found that COPD caused by occupational exposure to dust or fumes caused about 375,000 deaths and 3,804,000 years of healthy life lost globally in one year.